-Other attractions include stately homes like Belton House, Oakham Castle, Lyddington Bede House, Wing Maze and Clipsham Yew Tree Avenue.
+Other attractions include stately homes like Belton House and Burghley House, Oakham Castle, Lyddington Bede House, Gates Garden Centre, Wing Maze and Clipsham Yew Tree Avenue.
 There is plenty to do for all the family in Rutland.

 Transport in Rutland

-Rutland has the A1 trunk road on its eastern border and the A47 East/West trunk road on its southern edge.
-Both provide swift and easy access to Leicester, Peterborough and Stamford as well as major towns and cities further afield.
+Rutland has the A1 trunk road on its Eastern border and the A47 East/West trunk road on its Southern edge.
+Both provide access to Leicester, Peterborough and Stamford as well as major towns and cities further afield.
 A network of smaller roads connects Oakham and Uppingham with the other villages in Rutland.

 A cross-country rail service links Oakham with Stamford and Peterborough where commuters can connect with mainline services to London.

 Rutland has well-known independent public schools in Oakham and Uppingham.
 There is also a range of primary and secondary state education options available in those towns.

 Secondary education is available at Catmose College, Casterton College and Uppingham Community College.
 Further education options are available at Rutland County College in Oakham and at colleges in nearby Peterborough and Stamford.

 Health services and amenities in Rutland

 Rutland is served by hospitals in Grantham, Leicester, Stamford and Peterborough.
 Buying a new home in Rutland means opting to live in one of the healthiest areas in the country.